Tnail1994/StoryGameApi/docs/documentation.md

 ### Story #4 and #5: Words to the other stories
 These stories are already finished.
 Story #4 is finished because the `StoryDetailsComponent` and `Story` are already abstract.
 The elements are therefore displayed according to the parameters.
 In this case the story is already finished because `Story` has a `textToShow` property.
 This is already assembled correctly in the backend and shows either the last added sentence or the complete text.
 Here it is the complete text that is transmitted.
 User Story #5 has already been completed by Story #2 and can be navigated from the `HomeComponent`, which is the main menu.

+## To summarise
+Overall, this project is kept simple, but still scalable.
+Layers were deliberately omitted, as explained in the overview.
+However, the Springboot web framework allows new API controllers to be implemented quickly.
+It can also be further scaled by adding additional services and domains.
+DI (Dependency Injection) makes it easy to access additional domains and their services, which can open up new possibilities.
+At some point, of course, a limit is reached.
+You could imagine many domains performing heavy computing operations on each other while many users make requests.
+Here you would need to scale up and possibly set up some sort of cluster between the systems, which could then be synchronised by a dedicated database and accessed via a message queue.
+In short.

+I chose the Bootstrap framework for Angular because it allows me to quickly and easily create modern and clean element layouts using Bootstrap CSS classes.
+Furthermore, the Angular framework and other plugins offer many possibilities to further scale and customise the website.